Jim Varela

-Jim Morrison Varela Devotto (born 16 October 1994) is a Uruguayan footballer who plays as a defensive midfielder for C.A.
-Rentistas.
+Jim Morrison Varela Devotto (born 16 October 1994) is a Uruguayan footballer who plays as a defensive midfielder for Uruguayan Primera División Amateur club Parque del Plata.

 Club career

 Born in Montevideo, Varela joined Peñarol youth ranks at age 12.
 The 1.75 m or 1.80 m midfielder, depending on sources, made his professional debut for Penãrol in the 2010–11 Primera División and also making part of the squad that won the 2012–13 Uruguayan Primera División.

 Varela joined S.L.
 Benfica in July 2013, being initially loaned to Farense.
 In early September 2014, he went on tryouts at Real Murcia.
 On 21 January 2015, Varela joined Rampla Juniors on loan.
 On 31 August 2015, Varela returned to Benfica.

 On 10 May 2016, Varela joined Brazilian club Sport Club São Paulo from Rio Grande, Rio Grande do Sul.

 International career

-Varela was part of Uruguay U-17 team that took competed in the 2011 FIFA U-17 World Cup in Mexico, playing five matches, with the Uruguyan team finishing in second place.
+Varela was part of Uruguay U-17 team that took competed in the 2011 FIFA U-17 World Cup in Mexico, playing five matches, with the Uruguayan team finishing in second place.
 He also played once for the Uruguay U20 in the 2013 FIFA U-20 World Cup in Turkey.